{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: Introduction

-By applying \Cref{MainTheorem2}, one can construct perfectoid towers for several classes of $p$-torsion free Noetherian local rings.
-For example, a quotient ring $W(k)\llbracket x_2,\ldots, x_d \rrbracket /I$, where an ideal $I$ is generated by squarefree monomials or binomials, satisfies the condition in \Cref{MainTheorem2}.
+By applying \Cref{MainTheorem2}, we construct perfectoid towers for several classes of $p$-torsion-free Noetherian local rings.
+For example, a quotient ring $W(k)\llbracket x_2,\ldots, x_d \rrbracket /I$, where $I$ is an ideal generated by squarefree monomials or binomials, admits a perfectoid tower.
 For details, see \Cref{ExamplePerfdTowerp-torfree}.
-By extending this example, one can construct perfectoid towers arising from $2\times m$ determinantal rings.
-This construction is provided in \Cref{SubSectionDet}.
+In particular, we construct perfectoid towers arising from several determinantal rings defined by $2$-minors.
+Some ladder determinantal rings have a perfectoid tower in the same manner as above.
+Singularities of ladder determinantal rings in positive characteristic are already well-studied.
+Indeed, a sufficient condition for a ladder determinantal ring to be $F$-pure was provided by Conca and Herzog \cite{CH97}, and De Stefani--Monta{\~n}o--Betancourt--Seccia--Varbaro recently proved that any ladder determinantal ring in positive characteristic is $F$-pure \cite{DSMNBSV26}.
+A criterion for a ladder determinantal ring to be Gorenstein (resp. a complete intersection) was given by Conca \cite{Con95} (resp.
+Glassbrenner and Smith \cite{GS95}).
+By combining their results with our main theorems, we obtain examples of perfectoid pure singularities, which are Gorenstein but not a complete intersection.
 We also mention a geometric method.
 In \cite{IS24}, a deformation theoretic technique is used to find some new classes of projective varieties that are Frobenius-liftable over the ring of Witt vectors.
-We show that the ring of sections of a smooth projective scheme which lifts a projective variety in \cite{IS24} over the Witt vectors satisfies the desired properties (see \Cref{delta-structure}).
-Incidentally, the similar construction given in \Cref{MainTheorem2} is provided in \cite{I23}.
-While the construction given in \cite{I23} relies on the method of prisms established by Bhatt and Scholze together with $\delta$-structures of rings, we focus on the stability of Frobenius lifts.
+Using these varieties, we show that the associated ring of sections provides a normal and non-Cohen-Macaulay ring with a Frobenius lift (see \Cref{delta-structure}).